mapzen/terrarium/README.md

 ![flood](imgs/05-flood.gif)

+### DONE’s

+- Faster voronoi algorithm: right now each B Tile takes almost a minute to calculate!
+Kevin offered to make a C program to do that. https://github.com/mapzen/terrarium/pull/2

 ### TODO’s

 - Implement a texture per tile method on Tangram

-- Faster voronoi algorithm: right now each B Tile takes almost a minute to calculate!
-Kevin offered to make a C program to do that

 - Add more vertices to compute on the GeoJson geometry tiles using contours lines, so we are sure there is enough information to cover non urban areas.